dimi309/small3d/README.md

 --------

 Before starting, note that cmake has to be installed on your system and accessible on the command line.
-On Windows, 7zip also has to be in the path.
+On Windows, 7zip also has to be in the path and you also need to install the MinGW compiler.

 The source code for all of small3d's dependencies can be found in the *deps* directory.
 These are the required libraries: